jzav/silent-runner/README.md

 The project uses
 [Snapshot Toolset](https://github.com/jzav/snapshot-toolset) to provide anchored project snapshots for ChatGPT-assisted patch generation and application.
-ChatGPT also assists with documentation.
+ChatGPT also assists with design and documentation.
 Contributions, bug reports, and security notes are welcome.

 ------------------------------------------------------------------------